Stochastic Control and Differential Games with Path-Dependent Influence of Controls on Dynamics and Running Cost: Main results

 where

-Notice that $Z_t^{(\alpha^{-i}, \alpha^i) - z_t}$ changes the control at time $t$ to $(\alpha^{-i}, \alpha^i)$.
+Notice that $Z_t^{(\alpha_t^{*^{-i}}, a) - z_t}$ changes the control at time $t$ to $(\alpha_t^{*^{-i}}, a)$.

-\subsection{Delayed Games}
+\subsubsection{Delayed Games}

-In this section, we will study the model introduced in \cite{fouque_systemic_delay}, where the authors proposes a stochastic differential game with delay in the control to analyze the systemic risk within a bank system.
+We will now study the model introduced in \cite{fouque_systemic_delay}, where the authors proposes a stochastic differential game with delay in the control to analyze the systemic risk within a bank system.

-Fix $n_i = d_i = k_i = 1$ and
+Fix $m = d = N$, $k_i = 1$ and